RocksLabs/kvrocks-operator/test/e2e/README.md

 2. Installs kruise of version `1.4.0`.

 3. Installs the `kvrocks-operator/kvrocks` in the `kvrocks` namespace.
-If you wish to customize the namespace, ensure that the namespace mentioned in the [YAML file](../../examples/standard.yaml) matches the one specified in the config file.
+If you wish to customize the namespace, ensure that the namespace mentioned in the YAML file located in the MainfestDir matches the one specified in the config file.

+4. Installs kvrocks from the YAML files found in the `ManifestDir` directory.
+The default value `../../../examples/`

 If you want to run the e2e test in a deployed cluster, you can use the following config file: